Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Introduction

 \section{Introduction}

-The valuation of options are of utmost importance to be able to offset the risk arising from the unexpected price changes in the financial markets.
-Especially, international investors may incur considerable financial losses due to the fluctuations in the currency prices.
-Therefore, options on foreign exchange rate are commonly used to mitigate this vulnerability.
-In this paper, we focus on the pricing of European call, butterfly spread and digital options which are popular among the practitioners.

-Since the value of an option is affected by the performance of its underlying, it becomes crucial to examine the price dynamics of the considered security.
-The celebrated Black-Scholes model~\cite{Black73} is unsuccessful in predicting the volatility smirk due to the assumption of constant volatility.
-In particular, the model gives poor results for the options on exchange rate~\cite{melino90}.
-This important shortcoming can be overcame by regarding volatility as a source of randomness as suggested in Heston stochastic volatility model.
-Under Heston framework, the volatility is treated as a square-root process which enables us to obtain more accurate prices for the European currency options~\cite{Heston01041993}.
-Indeed, assuming the volatility of the exchange rate is non-constant over time seems a more realistic approach in today's financial markets.
-Albeit Heston model provides a semi analytical solution for European vanilla options, numerical methods are generally required especially for more complex options.
+In 1973, Black and Scholes \cite{BlackScholes} proposed a celebrated model under which the underlying price follows a geometric Brownian motion with constant volatility, and evaluate European options via an analytical formula.
+In spite of its simplicity and mathematical tractability, the Black-Scholes model is revealed to be unsuccessful, e.g., in predicting the volatility smirk due to the assumption of constant volatility.
+This important shortcoming can be overcame by regarding volatility as a source of randomness as in Heston model.
+Heston model treats the volatility as a square-root process, while also providing analytical prices for some options such as European vanilla options.

-Option pricing problems are usually solved with the Monte Carlo methods.
-Although its implementation is straightforward, it requires large number of realizations to achieve high accuracy.
-Moreover, only one option price can be evaluated for a given initial data.
-Therefore, the simulations can be too costly which leads us to the discretization methods based on the solution of partial differential equations (PDEs).
-Option pricing problems under Heston model can be represented as a two-dimensional diffusion-convection-reaction PDE with variable coefficients~\cite{Heston01041993, Lipton01mathematical}.

-In the Heston PDE, the diffusion matrix contains cross-diffusion terms as a result of the correlation between the volatility and the underlying security.
-Additionally, the initial and boundary data are non-smooth for different options.
-Therefore, the numerical solution of the Heston PDE is more challenging than the constant coefficient diffusion-convection-reaction equations.
-The most commonly used method for option pricing is the finite-differences (FDs).
-Alternating direction implicit (ADI) FD \cite{Hout10adi,Kluge02} and compact FD schemes \cite{During14,Tangman08} are constructed for efficient and accurate discretization of the mixed derivatives in the cross diffusion term, which require sufficiently smooth initial and boundary conditions.
-The first application of the finite element method (FEM) for option pricing under Heston model goes back to 2000 \cite{Winkler01}.
-The radial basis \cite{Ballestra13} and spectral methods \cite{Pindza13} for option pricing models are more accurate than the FD methods, but have the drawback of requiring the inversion of full system matrices.